matplotlib/CZI_2024-06_mpl/proposal.md

 > characters including spaces).
 Example: To develop a comprehensive, validated
 > atlas of the human kidney at single-cell resolution open to the entire
 > scientific and clinical community.

+To support the continued maintenance, growth, development, and community engagement of Matplotlib, the foundational plotting library of the Scientific Python Ecosystem.

 # Proposal Summary